ncoghlan/misc/notes/python3/questions_and_answers.rst

   compatible encodings

 Ned Batchelder's wonderful `Pragmatic Unicode`_ talk/essay could just as well be titled "This is why Python 3 exists".
+There are a large number of Unicode handling bugs in the Python 2 standard library that have not been, and will not be, fixed, as fixing them within the constraints of the Python 2 text model is considered too hard to be worth the effort (to put that effort into context: if you judge the core development team by our *actions* it is clear that we consider that creating and promoting Python 3 is an *easier* and *more pleasant* alternative to attempting to fix those issues while abiding by Python 2's backwards compatibility requirements).

 The revised text model in Python 3 also means that the *primary* string type is now fully Unicode capable.
 This brings Python closer to the model